89rat/pqshield-api/VIRAL_LAUNCH_PRESENTATION_SCRIPT.md

 **[SLIDE 41: Ready for Launch]**

-"PQShield is ready for launch.
+"PQ359 is ready for launch.
 Our technology is proven, our gamification is optimized, our viral mechanics are engineered for growth.
 We have the team, the vision, and the execution plan to make quantum-resistant security accessible to everyone through the universal language of gaming."

 **[SLIDE 42: Download and Play]**

 "The future of cybersecurity is in your hands.
-Download PQShield today and become a Quantum Guardian.
+Download PQ359 today and become a Quantum Guardian.
 Level up your security, protect your digital life, and join the most important game you'll ever play.
 Because in the quantum age, security isn't just about technology - it's about community, engagement, and making protection as natural as breathing."

 **[SLIDE 43: Contact Information]**